Document Destruction Services 📄 – Whatever Happened To The Paperless Office?

 Harold Esche, chief information officer at the University of Calgary.
 Three years ago, his department evaluated paper use at the school and discovered it was producing 72 million pieces of paper each year, the equivalent of a stack 30,000 feet high.
 The university then entered into a partnership with Xerox to reduce the use of paper.
 The school upgraded to more efficient printers forced double-sided printing on campus, and educated staff, among other measures.

-When companies try to move to paperless, the issue is often that they are held back by the weakest link.
+The weakest link becomes an issue and holds back companies when they try to move to paperless.
 If some customers cannot accept electronic invoices or want to pay by check, then it is hard to transition.
 The technology is there but the issue is often practised outside your control that holds it back.
-In the meantime, you will likely still require a reliable document destruction service.
+In the meantime, you will likely still require a reliable document destruction service for the foreseeable future.

 See our blog on confidential document shredding.